Item 15: Understand the borrow checker

 • Like a C/C++ pointer or reference, a Rust reference can be modified after creation to refer to something different.

-• Unlike C++, producing a reference from a value always involves an explicit (&) conversion – if you see code like f(value), you know that f is receiving ownership of the value1.
+• Unlike C++, producing a reference from a value always involves an explicit (&) conversion—if you see code like f(value), you know that f is receiving ownership of the value.
+(However, it may be ownership of a copy of the item, if the value's type implements Copy—see Item 10.)

-• Unlike C/C++, the mutability of a newly-created reference is always explicit (& mut); if you see code like f(&value), you know that value won't modified (i.e. is const in C/C++ terminology).
-Only expressions2 like f(&mut value) have the possibility of changing the contents of value.
+• Unlike C/C++, the mutability of a newly created reference is always explicit (&mut).
+If you see code like f(&value), you know that value won't be modified (i.e., is const in C/C++ terminology).
+Only expressions like f(&mut value) have the potential to change the contents of value.1

-The most important difference between a C/C++ pointer and a Rust reference is indicated by the term borrow: you can take a reference (pointer) to an item, but you have to give it back.
-In particular, you have to give it back before the lifetime of the underlying item expires, as tracked by the compiler and explored in Item 14.
+The most important difference between a C/C++ pointer and a Rust reference is indicated by the term borrow: you can take a reference (pointer) to an item, but you can't keep that reference forever.
+In particular, you can't keep it longer than the lifetime of the underlying item, as tracked by the compiler and explored in Item 14.

-These restrictions on the use of references are at the heart of Rust's memory safety guarantees, but they do mean you have to accept the cognitive costs of the borrow rules – accept that it will change how you design your software, particularly its data structures.
+These restrictions on the use of references enable Rust to make its memory safety guarantees, but they also mean that you have to accept the cognitive costs of the borrow rules, and accept that it will change how you design your software—particularly its data structures.

 Access Control

-• The owner of an item gets to create it, read from it, update it, and drop it (CRUD).
+• The owner of an item gets to create it, read from it, update it, and drop it.

-• A mutable reference can be used to read from the underlying item, and to update it (_RU_).
+• A mutable reference can be used to read from the underlying item and update it.

-• A (normal) reference can only be used to read from the underlying item (_R__).
+• A (normal) reference can be used only to read from the underlying item.

 This can lead to some oddities for code that has a mutable reference to an item.
 For example, it's OK to overwrite an Option: